pT-Scripts/pT-PreBot/README.md

 5. Change all Mysql info in .sh files located in sh folder to your own db info

+   (For PRE INFO URL announce change #somechan in pT-addpre.tcl - pT-addinfo.tcl - pTaddurl.tcl

-6. Put .tcl in eggdrop.conf and Rehash your eggdrop bot.
+7. Put .tcl in eggdrop.conf and Rehash your eggdrop bot.

 NOTE: If you are using dbschema.sql then dont edit tables, if you running own database make sure to change info and coloumns in .sh files